 Can a Landlord Deny an Emotional Support Animal?

 Living with your ESA is something you genuinely may need.
-You wake up in the morning feeling the customary emotions you always have, and there your sweet animal is, keeping you company and silently listening to your unsaid worries.
+You wake up in the morning feeling the negative emotions associated with your mental or emotional disability, but there your sweet animal is, keeping you company and silently listening to your unsaid worries.

 The Fair Housing Act and ESAs

 In 1968, the Fair Housing Act (FHA) was passed to protect housing rights for people with disabilities.
-This requires landlords and apartment complex managers and owners to make reasonable accommodations to house those with any type of certified disability.
-It also makes turning away anyone due to sex, race, national origin, etcetera illegal since that is discriminatory.
+This requires landlords, and apartment complex managers and owners to make reasonable accommodations to house those with any type of certified disability.
+It also makes turning away anyone due to sex, race, national origin, etc. illegal since that is discriminatory.

-An apartment complex today cannot turn down a man or woman due to their ethnicity, age, race, sexuality, religious views, or disabilities, within reason.
-For example, they may not turn down someone who uses a wheelchair and they must make reasonable accommodations.
+An apartment complex today cannot turn down a person due to their ethnicity, age, race, sexuality, religious views, or disabilities, within reason.
+For example, they may not turn down someone who uses a wheelchair, and they must make reasonable accommodations.

 Many apartment complexes and rental units today are against pets in their units, which is understandable.
-Pets can be messy and they can cause some problems.
-Damage could be caused by a dog consistently scratching at a door, or complaints could be made for a dog which barks nonstop.
+Pets can be messy, and they can cause some problems.
+Damage could be caused by a dog consistently scratching at a door, or complaints could be made for a dog that barks nonstop.

 Landlords have the right to allow or not allow pets in their housing.
 However, they are also required to make reasonable accommodations for those who actually need pets, such as ESAs or service animals.